Private Hip Surgery: Toronto, Ontario

 This is general information, please seek professional tax guidance.

-Provincial plans (like OHIP, MSP, AHCIP, or RAMQ) typically do not cover procedures at private clinics, though some exceptions exist for WSIB (Workers' Compensation) claims or specific inter-provincial programs.
+OHIP does not cover procedures at private clinics (though some exceptions exist for Workers' Compensation claims or specific inter-provincial programs).

 Private insurance